OpenRCT2/OpenRCT2/readme.md

 You can translate the game into other languages by editing the language files in ```data/language``` directory.
 Please join discussions and submit pull requests to [OpenRCT2/Localisation](https://github.com/OpenRCT2/Localisation).

 ## 4.4 Graphics
-You can help create new graphics for the game by visiting the [OpenGraphics project](https://gitter.im/zrowny/OpenRCT2-OpenGraphics).
+You can help create new graphics for the game by visiting the [OpenGraphics project](https://gitter.im/OpenRCT2/OpenGraphics).
 3D modellers needed!

 ## 4.5 Audio
-You can help create the Music and sound effects for the game, drop by [The OpenMusic Chat](https://gitter.im/OpenRCT2-OpenMusic/Lobby) to find out more.
+You can help create the music and sound effects for the game, drop by [the OpenMusic chat](https://gitter.im/OpenRCT2/OpenMusic) to find out more.

-# 4.6 Scenarios
+## 4.6 Scenarios
 We also need need scenarios to distribute with the game, when the time comes.
 For that, we need talented scenario makers!
 Come chat with us [over here](https://gitter.im/PFCKrutonium/OpenRCT2-OpenScenarios)!

 ---